OAuth modules

-OAuth lets a user in any Slack workspace install your app.
-At the end of OAuth, your app gains an access token.
-Refer to Installing with OAuth for details.
+OAuth allows a user in any Slack workspace to install your app.
+At the end of the OAuth flow, your app gains an access token.
+Refer to the installing with OAuth guide for details.

 Starting an OAuth flow

-The first step of Slack OAuth flow is to redirect a Slack user to authorize with a valid state
+The first step of the OAuth flow is to redirect a Slack user to authorize with a valid state

 parameter.
 To implement this process, you can use the following modules.